 What’s financial stamina?

-The most productive clients actively try to be motivated to better their financial future.
+The most productive clients maintain a motivated attitude to improve their financial future.
 This enthusiasm dramatically increases both the client and advisor experience and translates to efficiency and better, more informed decision-making.
-Get-togethers are typically just a series of short 1.5 hour windows of attention.
+Get-togethers are typically just a series of short 1.5 hr windows of attention.
 Feed on motivation while you can, and maximize the time while you have it.

 Having a rational process

 Having a rational process allows one to internalize planning subjectivity and view the totality of the financial planning landscape prior to deciding what, or if, to implement anything new.
 This is essential because consequential financial decisions shouldn’t be made in a “fog” but instead using a methodical well-rationed decision-making process.
 If not, then these decisions will inevitably be left in doubt.
 Even one shred of doubt is bad for the client and advisor experience.

 Clients benefit greatly from understanding financial concepts in context and through guidance.
 Garnering essential clarity is required to make sound personal financial decisions.
 It still amazes me after ten years how so much of what we do as planners is highly qualitative.

 Contrary to traditional planning, the individual is the best to parse through the subjective.
 This means having all the information and making a sound personal judgment.
 It’s often not the advisor simply telling a client what to do.
 Our job nowadays is to help provide a sound foundation, helping to work through the nuance, maintain focus and momentum on critical decisions, and understand preferences.
 Having a set process for effective and objective decision-making is a high-value proposition.

 It’s your money, so it’s your decision.